 (Editor’s Note: Connect with the vibrant energy of spring with Kundalini Yoga.
 Nihal Singh shares several great kriyas from Kundalini yoga for the Spring Equinox.)

-The Spring Equinox arrived today!
-Plants and animals alike are coming back to life as the days are getting a little longer.
+When the Spring Equinox arrives, plants and animals alike come back to life as the days are get a little longer.
 Many spiritual paths throughout the ages celebrated this time.
 This holi-day has been celebrated as a time of cleansing, fertility, and rebirth.

 During the Spring Equinox, the Celts in Europe celebrated the goddess, Eastre (aka Ostara).
-She is typically pictured carrying a rabbit and eggs which are symbols for fertility and birth.
+She is typically pictured carrying eggs and a rabbit, which are symbols for fertility and birth.
 The Mayans in South America have also been known for their reverence of the equinox.
-In Mexico, they constructed the Temple of Kukulkan, which was designed in such a way so that only on the equinoxes the sun creates an image on the temple of a serpent.
+In Mexico, they constructed the Temple of Kukulkan, which was designed in such a way so that only on the equinoxes, the sun creates an image on the temple of a serpent.
 Snakes have long been a symbol of transformation and rebirth.

-Spring Equinox has long been celebrated by our ancestors and this special time still carries a significance today.
+Spring Equinox has been celebrated by our ancestors, and this special time still carries a significance today.
 As spring arrives, we awaken from our hibernation in winter to plant the seeds of our intentions for the year.

 To create a foundation for change, we must first do some ‘spring cleaning’ internally.
 Spring is the time to clean out all that isn’t you and all that separates you from your destiny.
 Here are a few meditations and kriyas to help facilitate detoxification and rebirth this spring: